-Managing the subrogation side of a property claim from start to finish
+Managing the subrogation side of a large loss property claim from start to finish

 We assume every property loss has the potential for subrogation recovery.
 As we have litigated in state and federal courts throughout the United States, we have gained experience in a variety of loss events including: residential and commercial fires; defective products; gas explosions; roofing; cellulose insulation; construction defects; industrial disasters; and utility company errors, sprinkler, plumbing, and other water losses.
 In order to properly assess the loss, determine the potential for subrogation recovery, and help you manage the subrogation side of the claim from start to finish, we formed Early Involvement.
 Click here to download our flyer on Early Involvement for property subrogation files.

 Early Involvement is a strategic, investigative process in which we ensure a good claim is a recoverable subrogation claim.

 Early Involvement is a strategic process in which our attorneys ensure a good subrogation claim is a recoverable claim.
 The moment a loss is reported to Keis George, our attorneys immediately make preparations to investigate the loss onsite while our paralegals acknowledge and setup the claim.
 Once onsite, our attorneys use various tactics to ensure a good claim is a recoverable claim.
 Tactics include but are not limited to: